Mongolia–Vietnam relations: Treaties

 The two countries established diplomatic ties in 1954.

-Although Mongolia did not directly participate in the Vietnam war, it nevertheless expressed ideological support for North Vietnam by similar supported (#Mongolia) in the World War II to Soviet Union and Korean war to North Korea, and provided livestock as material assistance, including more than 100,000 head of horses, cows, and sheep.
-After the war, Mongolia received and brought up more than 400 war-orphaned children in 1960-1970s,.
+Although Mongolia did not directly participate in the Vietnam War, it nevertheless expressed ideological support for North Vietnam in the same manner it supported the Soviet Union in World War II and North Korea in the Korean War.
+Mongolia provided livestock as material assistance, including more than 100,000 head of horses, cows, and sheep.
+After the war, Mongolia received and brought up more than 400 war-orphaned children in 1960-1970s.
 North Vietnam leader Ho Chi Minh visited Mongolia and expressed his appreciation of Mongolia's support during wartime; Mongolian leader Yumjaagiin Tsedenbal paid a reciprocal visit to Hanoi later that year.
 At that time, the two countries signed the Agreement on Economic and Cultural Cooperation and in the following year began to conduct bilateral trade.
 The countries signed a Friendship and Cooperation Treaty in 1961, renewed it in 1979, and signed a new one in 1995.
 On 13 January 2003, the countries signed an 8-point cooperative document committing to cooperation between the two governments and their legislative bodies, replacing an earlier document signed in 1998.

 There have been 13 sessions of the Vietnam-Mongolia inter-governmental committee on cooperation in trade, economics and sci-tech, with the next to be held in Ulaanbaatar in 2010.
 On 25 May 2004 in Ulaanbaatar, the countries signed agreements on railway transport and scientific and technological cooperation.
 Other agreements have covered areas such as plant protection and quarantine regulations, customs, health and education.